PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: PeakWeather dataset

 \section{PeakWeather dataset}

 We introduce PeakWeather, a publicly available dataset hosted on Hugging Face \citep{PeakWeatherDataset}.
 The dataset is organized into three core components: (i) high-resolution historical surface observations, (ii) static topographic features derived from elevation data, and (iii) ensemble forecasts from an operational NWP model.
-To facilitate easy access and streamlined preprocessing, we also release an open-source Python library \citep{PeakWeatherBaseCode} tailored to work seamlessly with the dataset.
+To facilitate easy access and streamlined preprocessing, we also release an open-source Python library \citep{PeakWeatherLibraryBaseCode} tailored to work seamlessly with the dataset.

-\paragraph{Meteorological observations at stations} Meteorological observations come from the SwissMetNet network, Switzerland’s reference ground-based measurement system for weather and climate monitoring operated by MeteoSwiss.
+\paragraph{Meteorological observations at stations} Meteorological observations come from the SwissMetNet network, Switzerland's reference ground-based measurement system for weather and climate monitoring operated by MeteoSwiss.
 The network in PeakWeather comprises 302 stations in total: 160 standard meteorological stations measuring various weather and climate parameters, complemented by 142 additional stations measuring precipitation.
-Stations are labeled as either meteorological stations or rain gauges, as shown in Figure~\ref{fig:stations}.
+Stations are labeled as either meteorological stations or rain gauges, as shown in Figure~\ref{fig:stations-first-page}.
 The average distance to the 5 nearest neighbors is 18km across the 160 core meteorological stations, and 12km when all stations are included.
-The stations follow the World Meteorological Organization (WMO) standards, use consistent sensors, and are regularly maintained.
+The stations follow the World Meteorological Organization (WMO) standards, use consistent sensors, and are regularly maintained \citep{SwissMetNetCert}.
 The measurement data undergo automatic and manual quality controls.
-From the range of weather parameters available, we select air temperature, relative humidity, atmospheric pressure, sunshine duration, wind speed and direction, wind gusts, and the amount of precipitation, as summarized in Table~\ref{tab:meteo_variables}; the table also reports the unique identifier (Short name) consistent with the SwissMetNet naming convention and OGD program \citep{SwissMetNetDocumentation}.
-Statistics about parameters measured by different stations are later reported in Table~\ref{tab:missing_values} and discussed at the end of the section, highlighting variability across stations.
+From the range of weather parameters available, we select air temperature, relative humidity, atmospheric pressure, sunshine duration, wind speed and direction, wind gusts, and the amount of precipitation, as summarized in Table \ref{tab:meteo_variables}; the table also reports the unique identifier (Short name) consistent with the SwissMetNet naming convention and Open Government Data (OGD) program \citep{SwissMetNetDocumentation}.
+Statistics about parameters measured by different stations are reported in Table~\ref{tab:missing_values}, highlighting variability across stations.